zeke-xie/adaptive-inertia-adai/README.md

 The Pytorch Implementation of Adaptive Inertia Methods.

-Adaptive Inertia Optimization is proposed in our paper:
+Adaptive Inertia Optimization is proposed in our preprint:

 [Adai: Separating the Effects of Adaptive Learning Rate and Momentum Inertia](https://arxiv.org/abs/2006.15815).

-We design a novel adaptive optimizer named Adaptive Inertia Estimation (Adai), which uses parameter-wise adaptive inertia to accelerate training and provably favors flat minima as much as SGD.
+This work is accepted as a Long Presentation paper at ICML 2022.
+A camera-ready version will appear soon.

-Our experiments demonstrate that Adai can significantly outperform SGD and existing Adam variants.
+In this, we design a novel adaptive optimization method named Adaptive Inertia (Adai), which uses parameter-wise inertia (the momentum hyperparameter as a vector) to accelerate saddle-point escaping and provably select flat minima as well as SGD.
+Our experiments demonstrate that Adai can significantly outperform SGD and existing Adam variants for various DNNs where flat minima are desired.

 # The environment is as bellow: